 The nave has no paths, an enclosed rectangular choir, and a surprisingly high and spacious transept opening onto a pair of chapels flanking the choir.
 The Chapel of Santa Caterina contains on the wall of the nave, the Ecstasy of St. Catherine and St. Catherine Fainting, and a marble tabernacle by Giovanni di Stéfanon from 1446.

 Also, the major nave contains golden candelabras and altarpieces.
 It is a place worth visiting and exploring and one of the most beautiful buildings in Siena.

-10. Fonte Gaia:
+10. Fonte Gaia

-This beautiful fountain was built in the 14th century, the water is piped in it from 24 km and it is located at the Piazza del Campo in the middle of the city of Siena.
+This beautiful fountain was built in the 14th century, the water is piped into it from 24 km and it is located at the Piazza del Campo in the middle of the city of Siena.
 The side reliefs, sculptured from marble, depict scenes from Genesis and some statues look like wolves that represent Romulus and Remus.
 Also, two columns contain statues of women and they were moved with marble reliefs to the Santa Maria Della Scala museum.

-11. San Francesco:
+11. San Francesco

 The church of San Francesco was built in 1326 but it was never completed until 1475.
 The interior design of the church is painted in alternate bands of black and white that will remind you of the marble facade of the cathedral and it is restored by banners of the old craft guilds.